-(Formerly known as: English 002AB, Sentence Mechanics)

-This is a Writing and Reading Center course designed to help students master basic sentence mechanics, such as: using capital letters, end marks, commas, quotation marks, colons, semi-colons, hyphens and dashes correctly.
+(Formerly known as: English 002AB, Sentence Mechanics & Engw 002AB) This is a Writing and Reading Center course designed to help students master basic sentence mechanics, such as: using capital letters, end marks, commas, quotation marks, colons, semi-colons, hyphens and dashes correctly.
 It also helps students understand spelling rules, plurals, and possessives.
-This is a computer based course recommended for students enrolled in ESL 041, 051, 061, 071 and English 009 and 010.
+This is a computer based course recommended for students enrolled in ESL G041, G051, G061, G071 and English G009 and G010.
+This course may be taken 2 times.
 Lab.
-Credit/no credit only.
+Pass/no pass only.
 Open entry/open exit.
 Not transferable, not degree applicable.